leaflabs/leaflabs-docs/source/libmaple/coding-standard.rst

 ``_dir_locals.el``, and no way, man).
 There's also some elisp scattered about this file which will provide you additional help.

-Vim customizations to do the same thing would be nice!
+Configuration for other editors (vim, etc.) would be nice!

 .. contents:: Contents
    :local: